saracx/saracx/README.md

 In a past life, content creator, photographer, SEO copywriter and freelance journalist writing about web culture & pop culture (commonly known as 'memes').

-⚡ My simple pleasures are **money, power, and success**.
-I identify as hungry.

 <!--
 **saracx/saracx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.